Sunil-Pradhan/javascript-cheatsheet/README.md

 //output - 10, 20, 70
 ```

-Here we have passed two arguments so that after `a` and '`b`.
-It took the default value to show the result of '`c`, i.e 70.
+Here we have passed two arguments so that after `a` and `b`.
+It took the default value to show the result of `c`, i.e 70.

 **Example: (Three arguments values, default value declared at last)**